When Leadership Weeps The Power of Reverent Submission in Business

 We like to think of leadership as boardrooms, vision statements, and rallying cries.
 But anyone who has led anything meaningful, whether a team, a business, or a family, knows that true leadership often happens behind closed doors, in the pressure cooker of decisions that crush you before they crown you.

-Jesus, in “the days of His flesh,” was not floating through life as some untouchable deity.
+Jesus, in “the days of His flesh,” wasn't floating through life as some untouchable deity.
 He was in the trenches of reality, shouldering purpose, facing rejection, and ultimately embracing suffering.
 The language used here isn’t subtle: loud cries and tears.
 This was a guttural outpouring.
 A breaking point.

 Have you been there?